differentpla-net/differentpla-net.github.io/_posts/2025/2025-01-19-chuwi-minibook-x-linux.md

 blog post (with neovim in the terminal) -- for about 2 hours on battery;
 Kubuntu claims that there's about 4h30 left.
 That seems reasonable for my use case, but you're not going to get a full day on the road with it.

+## Updates

+To switch from X11 to Wayland, it seems like you need to use Kubuntu 24.10 (which is not LTS) or newer, so I did an in-place upgrade to that.
+It seems to have fixed the screen tearing.